JuliaServices/Match.jl/doc/index.rst

 Regular Expressions
 -------------------

-Match.jl used to have regular expression handling, but it was implemented using ``eval``, which is generally a bad idea and caused some problems.
+Match.jl used to have complex regular expression handling, but it was implemented using ``eval``, which is generally a bad idea and was the source of some undesirable behavior.

 With some work, it is possible to reimplement, but it's unclear if this is a good idea yet.

 .. rst-class:: strike